keerthy97/TODO_List_js/README.md

 # Hosted Link: https://keerthy97.github.io/TODO_List_js/

 # Todo-List
+This project is a simple todo list application that allows users to add, complete, and delete tasks.
 A TODO list made with HTML, CSS, and JavaScript is a basic tool for organizing tasks.
 Users can add, delete, and mark tasks as complete.
 The interface includes a form for inputting tasks and a list for displaying them.
 JavaScript adds functionality like updating task status and filtering tasks.
-# Todo List Project

-This project is a simple todo list application that allows users to add, complete, and delete tasks.

 ## Technologies Used